antoKeinanen/copper_engine/readme.md

 # Copper Engine
-OpenGL based vertex renderer and game engine written in rust.
+OpenGL-based vertex renderer and game engine, fully written in rust.

 ## Examples
 The source code of examples can be found at /examples and they can be run with `cargo run --example`.

-*Note that any extra dependencies other than `copper_engine` are not required unless specified at the start of example source code.*
+*Note that any extra dependencies other than `copper_engine` are not required unless specified at the start of the example's source code.*

 ## Features
 - Phong shading
 - Entity component system
-- Built in delta time support
+- Built-in delta time support
 - Movable camera
 - OBJ parser and loader
 - Keyboard input manager